-- Open a personal credit line: Yes, it’s helpful to apply for a personal credit line when you’re faced with an unexpected expense.
-But it can be even more beneficial to have a personal credit line in place before facing an unexpected expense.
-The line will be available to use funds for planned expenditures — like a home improvement project — and unplanned ones, like replacing a dying laptop.
+- Open an Upgrade Card: Yes, it’s helpful to apply for an Upgrade Card when you’re faced with an unexpected expense.
+But it can be even more beneficial to have a credit line in place before facing an unexpected expense.
+Upgrade Card can be used for planned expenditures — like a home improvement project — and unplanned ones, like replacing a dying laptop.

 - Keep your credit in good shape: If you improve your credit score, you’ll likely have more and better options to respond the next time unexpected expenses come your way.
 To boost your score you can take a break from applying for additional credit, especially if you took on more accounts to cover your expense.
 Also, pay all your bills on time, every time.
 Lastly, pay down your debt as quickly as you can.
 This will reduce your credit utilization ratio and improve your debt-to-income (DTI) ratio, which measures how much you owe each month compared with how much you earn.
 The lower your DTI, the less risky you will appear to lenders.

 You can’t avoid unexpected expenses, but you can be as prepared as possible to handle them.
-Building an emergency fund, lowering your credit utilization, boosting your credit score and setting up a personal credit line will prepare you for the next unexpected bump in the road.
+Building an emergency fund, lowering your credit utilization, boosting your credit score and getting the Upgrade Card will prepare you for the next unexpected bump in the road.